go-gomail/gomail/README.md

 - Automatic encoding of special characters
 - SSL and TLS
 - Sending multiple emails with the same SMTP connection
-- Any method to send emails: SMTP, postfix (not included but easily doable), etc

 ## Documentation